Safe Haven Ireland

 Safe Haven Ireland could not operate without our committed team of volunteers and we would like to acknowledge the support of those who devote their time and skills to this project:

-We extend our thank you to other team members who assist us in varied capacities:
+We extend our thank you to our volunteers who assist us in varied capacities over the years:

 Safe Haven Ireland Executive Committee and Board Members

 - Shauna Gillan - Chair of the Board

 - Samantha Arnold - Secretary of the Board